LUC-Software-Dev-for-Mobile-Devices/Project-Overview/README.md

 2. A screen to display a list of items retrieved from the API.
 3. A screen to display details about a specific item.

 Plan your mobile application.
-Identify the features you want to include, such as fetching data from the API, displaying the data in a user-friendly way, and allowing users to interact with the data.
-You should also consider the user interface design, navigation, and any other necessary functionalities.
-The application should be able to display a list of items, and users should be able to filter the list on two of the data fields.
+Identify how the features will be implemented, think through when and how you will fetch data from the API, think through how the data will be rendered in a user-friendly way, and think through how end-users users will interact with the data.
+You should also consider the navigation, and how end-user will operate your mobile app.

+The application should be able to display a list of items from the API, and users should be able to filter the list on two of the data fields.

-Implement error handling and display appropriate error messages if the API call fails.
+The application should implement error handling and display appropriate error messages if the API call fails.

-Test the application on an Android or iOS emulator and ensure that it functions correctly.
+You will need to test the application on an Android or iOS emulator and ensure that it functions correctly.

 ## Deliverables
 The deliverables you will provide will be organized into three assignments.
 Each assignment will include honing in on the general requirements listed above.